Questions

 with this information, or just paste everything in theREADME.md

 .
-We choose to have this information as part of the Julia docs, to focus information in a single source (documentation pages).Defaults to yes for the recommended strategy, or no otherwise.
+We choose to have this information as part of the Julia docs, to focus information in a single source (documentation pages).Strategy: Robust

 AddAllcontributors